 Research also shows that jumping rope at a moderate pace (not even a fast pace) is like running an eight-minute-mile.
 You’ll burn more calories per minute, engage more muscles, and still get a low impact workout.

 5. Circuit Training

 One of the largest advantages to circuit training is that you can tailor to your specific needs.
-Depending on how long you complete short bursts of activities as well as what you decide to include in your circuit training will determine how many calories you burn as well as if there is strength training as well.
+How long your short bursts of activities last as well as what you decide to include will determine how many calories you burn.
+Add in strength training as well as if your fitness program needs it (it does!).

 This versatility gives circuit training a head over running in terms of working more muscle groups and potentially giving you more of a cardio workout.
 And high intensity training will help you to lose weight faster.

 Who doesn’t like an excuse to jump in the pool?
 Whether it’s hot outside and you want a break, or you’d like to be in the water instead of pounding the pavement, the pool offers two great cardio alternatives.

 Many people laud swimming as a good option for cross-training because it’s similar to running.
 You’ll burn more calories swimming because it takes more cardio effort and because water resistance is stronger than wind resistance.